Miranda & Amado > Lima, Peru > Firm Profile

 TOP-NOTCH TALENT: Miranda & Amado is at the forefront of the legal service industry in Peru, for which it relies on its top-notch team of lawyers that is committed to and focused on excellence-based performance.
 Among the leading Peruvian law firms, Miranda & Amado has by far the highest number of lawyers with experience working at top-tier international law firms.

 ACKNOWLEDGEMENTS: Miranda & Amado has won the ‘Peru Law Firm of the Year’ and the ‘Client Service’ awards at the Chambers Latin America Awards, and has been shortlisted for the ‘Latin America Law Firm of the Year’ at the Chambers Global Awards.
-In 2017, the firm was also named ‘Peru Law Firm of the Year’ for the third time at the IFLR Americas Awards and Peru Tax Firm of the Year by International Tax Review.
+The firm has also been named ‘Peru Law Firm of the Year’ three times at the IFLR Americas Awards and Peru Tax Firm of the Year by International Tax Review.
 In 2018, the firm was the first law firm granted an ABE Award, which constitutes the highest recognition to human resources management in the country and was also granted the Chambers Peru Law Firm of the Year Award.